harshh1802/dmc-docs/docs/getting-started/getting-started.md

 ### Documentation

 This entire documentation has been created almost entirely using Dash Mantine Components.
-You can check out the source code in the [dcm-docs GitHub](https://github.com/snehilvj/dmc-docs) for some inspiration.
+You can check out the source code in the [dmc-docs GitHub](https://github.com/snehilvj/dmc-docs) for some inspiration.

 While going through this documentation, you will come across interactive demos meant to show an overview as well as the overall effect of different combinations of a component's props.